Lori Werdenschlag, Ph.D.

 And in fact, what I love most about Lyndon are the students.
 I appreciate the small classes where I can get to know students individually and personally.
 It is a pleasure to not only follow my students’ success during their years at Lyndon, but to stay connected with them beyond graduation through their own professional careers.
 I especially enjoy working with a wide range of students, ranging from first in family students to non-traditional students taking care of their own families.
 I also love working with my department colleagues.
 They are all warm, competent, caring individuals who prioritize student success.
 What makes our department so special and unique is that we all get along extremely well and coordinate our various professional backgrounds and expertise to provide high quality instruction for our majors.

 In my classes, students learn by doing.
-Preschoolers are invited to spend a day in my Human Growth and Development class, while in Child Development students help to design a local summer camp program.
+Preschoolers are invited to spend a day in my Human Growth and Development class.
 In Adolescent Development students write autobiographies of their own adolescent years, and they also have the opportunity to interact with international adolescents attending an area high school in order to gain a more global perspective on the adolescent experience.
 In Adulthood and Aging, students adopt a nursing home resident for the semester, visit a local day care center and have lunch at a senior meal site.
 My love of travel and interest in other culture cultures has allowed me to expand my teaching interests.
 In both my Lifespan Across Cultures course and in my Cross-Cultural Psychology Senior Seminar, students participate in a number of cultural activities and help run events at Lyndon’s Annual Cultural Festival, a campus-wide tradition I organize each year.
+I have created travel courses and taken students abroad.
+I recently co-taught a British Influences on American Psychology with one of my colleagues from Johnson.
+As part of that class we traveled with students to London, Paris, and Amsterdam.

 Ph.D., M.S., Developmental Psychology, Tulane University